AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-mac.md

 ## Create a virtual environment

 OpenCue consists of multiple Python components which are interrelated.
-These components include RQD (the render node daemon), CueGUI (the desktop graphical user interface), and the Python API (the `opencue` library, which the other components use to communicate with Cuebot).
+These components include RQD, CueGUI, and the Python API.

 We recommend creating a Python virtual environment specifically for development use that you can use for all components.
 This will help keep dependencies synchronized across your OpenCue